 Anamoe resumes a winner in Run to the Rose

-Star colt Anamoe made a successful start to his spring campaign on Saturday, defeating In The by half a length to take out the Run to the Rose at Kembla Grange in New South Wales, Australia.
+Star colt Anamoe made a successful start to his spring campaign on Saturday, defeating In The Congo by half a length to take out the Run to the Rose at Kembla Grange in New South Wales, Australia.

-James McDonald once again partnered the son of Street Boss on the weekend, and after getting a fair way back in the run off a hot tempo, jockey bullocked his way into the clear at the top of the straight and allowed his mount to quicken stride perfectly to arrive in time.
+James McDonald once again partnered the son of Street Boss on the weekend, and after getting a fair way back in the run off a hot tempo, the star jockey bullocked his way into the clear at the top of the straight and allowed his mount to quicken stride perfectly to arrive in time.

 “I was very mindful of getting through today, and to come away with the win is a great testament to his ability.”